SecretDan1994/DansGuitars/readme.md

 - The ability to accept a bid and have it proceed to shipping.

 **********************
-# Here is a screenshot of the website.
+# Here is a screenshot of the website
 **********************
 ![Image](https://github.com/SecretDan1994/DansGuitars/blob/master/screenshot.png)